amontalenti/home/README.rst

 * configuration files
 * Zig, Racket, Scheme, Go, Elixir (for fun)

-My vim configuration is a bit customized, as I use vim as a kind of UNIX IDE.
+My vim configuration is a bit customized, as I use vim as a kind of Linux IDE.
 However, I don't go overboard remapping things; in general, I'm pretty happy with vim's default mappings and have learned to love them.
 Most of these customizations are just to make editing typical files for me nicer,